heiklap/dawo/README.md

  Leave room and time to resolve, what will be the direction of this package.
  Practise to use Dawo by finding it's keywords in editor.

+ First dawo version seems to be a mess, and, yes, it is intentional so. dawo 0.0.1 shows starter programmers confusion, and records way and steps out of this mess to clarity and understanding.

  0.0.1  demonstrates how data is messy, when it is not inside classes.
    Check for pollution of public namespace!!